 Join Us

 For current or prospective Ph.D. students: If you are interested in joining me as a Ph.D. student, please reach out to me with a list of your publications or projects.
+Currently, we have 1 PhD position open for Fall 2025 semester matriculation.
 My lab is built on the unique synergies of the following three research areas.
 Typically, students are encouraged to first specialize in one area, and then expand to the others based on their career development needs:

 As a Ph.D. student in ECE or BME, your tuition is covered by BU, and you also receive a stipend for your research or teaching activities (ECE PhD handbook; BME PhD handbook).
 Meanwhile, you are strongly encouraged to apply to internal and external graduate fellowships (here; p.10 in the ECE PhD handbook).
 A unique benefit of attending Boston University is its strategic location, which provides you with unparalleled access to academic resources, networking opportunities, and cultural enrichment.

 A word on why to pursue a Ph.D. and what to expect from it Pursuing a Ph.D. is a journey to develop one's scholarship as an independent researcher, a quality required for academic and certain industry positions.
 A proven approach to achieving this goal is by conducting an original study under the guidance of a thesis advisor.
-Ideally, a good academic study should be developed to address questions that will likely lead to surprising discoveries unexpected from current knowledge, and an impactful work should aim to inspire future research.
-The selection and completion of the Ph.D. thesis typically requires close collaboration between the trainee, the advisor, and other colleagues.
-The following quallities tend to be helpful for this endeavor:
+Ideally, a good academic study should be developed to address questions that will likely lead to discoveries unexpected from exisiting body of knowledge, and an impactful work should aim to inspire future research.
+The selection and completion of the Ph.D. thesis typically requires close collaboration between the trainee and the advisor.
+Ph.D. candidates possessing the following qualities tend to do well in this endeavor:

 1. Scientific motivation: You are intrigued by a certain class of scientific problems and have the desire to create your own artifact (methods, discoveries, invention, or theory).